riderx/auth-proxy/README.md

 Naas Auth Proxy provides the following features:

-* Cookies can be retrived after login;
+* Cookies can be retrived after login
-* Filter cookie based on name;
+* Filter cookie based on name

 ## Supported Logins